 - Non-standard Service.
 Customer shall pay the cost of any special installation necessary to meet his peculiar requirements for service at other than standard voltages, or for the supply of closer voltage regulation than required by standard practice.

 - Meter Tests.
 Distributor will, at its own expense, make periodical tests and inspections of its meters in order to maintain a high standard of accuracy.
 Distributor will make additional tests or inspections of its meters at the request of Customer.
-If tests made at Customer’s request show that the meter is accurate within two percent (2%), slow or fast, no adjustment will be made in Customer’s bill, and Distributor’s standard testing charge will be paid by customer.
-In case the test shows meter to be in excess of two percent (2%) fast or slow, an adjustment shall be made in Customer’s bill over a period of not over thirty (30) days prior to date of such test, and cost of making test shall be borne by Distributor.
+If tests made at Customer’s request show that the meter is accurate within two percent (2%), slow or fast, no adjustment will be made in Customer’s bill, and Distributor’s standard testing charge will be paid by the customer.
+In case the test shows meter to be in excess of two percent (2%) fast or slow, an adjustment shall be made in Customer’s bill over a period of not over thirty (30) days prior to the date of such test, and cost of making test shall be borne by Distributor.

 - Relocation of Outdoor Lighting Facilities.
 Distributor shall, at the request of Customer, relocate or change existing Distributor-owned equipment.
 Customer shall reimburse Distributor for such changes at actual cost including appropriate overheads.

 - Billing Adjusted to Standard Periods.
 The demand charges and the blocks in the energy charges set forth in the rate schedules are based on billing periods of approximately one month.
-In the case of the first billing of new accounts (temporary service excepted) and final billing of all accounts (temporary service excepted) where the period covered by the billing involves fractions of a month, the demand charges and the blocks of the energy charges will be adjusted to a basis proportionate with the period of time during which service is extended.
+In the case of the first billing of new accounts (temporary service excepted) and final billing of all accounts (temporary service excepted) where the period covered by the billing involves fractions of a month, the demand charges and the blocks of the energy charges will be adjusted on a basis proportionate with the period of time during which service is extended.

 - Residential Energy Services Program.
 Distributor, in fulfillment of the purposes and provisions of the Tennessee Valley Authority Act and as part of its electric service, may make available funds to eligible electric Customers for energy improvements identified in a survey for the Customer’s dwelling under the Residential Energy Services Program being conducted by Distributor and TVA.
 Eligible Customers must sign repayment agreements under which the funds made available will be repaid to Distributor.
 Monthly repayment amounts due for this service will be included as part of the electric bills from Distributor.
 Except as otherwise agreed in the repayment agreement, the provisions of the section entitled Billing of this Schedule of Rules and Regulations shall apply to bills for the amounts made available by Distributor as part of its electric service for weatherization measures.
 Distributor may also make available disbursements to participants to encourage the installation and efficient use of electric appliances and devices in dwellings.

 - Scope.
 This Schedule of Rules and Regulations is a part of all contracts for receiving electric service from Distributor, and applies to all service received from Distributor, whether the service is based upon contract, agreement, signed application, or otherwise.
-A copy of this schedule, together with a copy of Distributor’s Schedule of Rates and Charges, shall be kept open to inspection at the offices of Distributor and/or on the website at www.jwemc.org.
-A customer shall also receive such information upon application for electrical service and any time upon request.
+A copy of this schedule, together with a copy of Distributor’s Schedule of Rates and Charges, shall be kept open to inspection at the offices of Distributor and/or on the website at www.jwemc.coop.
+A customer shall also receive such information upon application for electrical service and anytime upon request.
 All retail rate actions initiated by Distributor will be communicated to the public via the website and through advertisements in the local newspapers.
 Also, the customer’s bill will show the energy consumption for the prior 12 months’ billing period, if applicable.
 See Operational Policy 219 for additional information.